asyncapi/community/code_of_conduct/coc-incident-resolution-procedures.md

 ### Submit in spoken conversation

 If you prefer to report the violation in a spoken conversation, you may request a virtual meeting with a CoC Committee member.
-If the incident occurs at an event, you may report the incident in person either to a member of the AsyncAPI CoC member or a [Technical Steering Committee](https://www.asyncapi.com/community/tsc) (TSC) member.
+If the incident occurs at an event, you may report the incident in person either to a member of the AsyncAPI CoC Committee or a [Technical Steering Committee](https://www.asyncapi.com/community/tsc) (TSC) member.

 ### How to report anonymously